Technology is speeding ahead at a dizzying rate

 There is no way around it.
 Weak wi-fi connections and phone glitches happen.
 Translation apps are still not as proficient as we need them to be.

 What will we do when technology falls short?
-Will our brains know necessary to fill in the gaps?
+Will our brains know what is necessary to fill in the gaps?

-The limitations of translation technology are compounded by the fact that language is exceptionally malleable, subjective, dependent on regional characteristics, and always evolving.
+The limitations of translation technology are compounded by the fact that language is exceptionally malleable, subjective, dependent on regional characteristics, and constantly evolving.

 Language is never an exact science.
-Technological heuristics, no matter how advanced they may be, may never be able to mimic and replace the complexity of our minds.
+No matter how advanced they may be, technological heuristics may never be able to mimic and replace the complexity of our minds.

 Translation apps may sometimes translate idioms too literally, failing to capture the intended meaning.

 - A particular French word, for example.

-- May have several different meanings and usages in just one region of France.
+- It may have several different meanings and usages in just one region of France.

-- Place that word against the linguistic background of other French-speaking countries in Africa, for example.
+- So, place that word against the linguistic background of other French-speaking countries in Africa.

 - And you might find that it has an entirely different set of meanings.